Campus Resources

 The Commons

 The Commons, which opened in January 2002, is the hub of student life on campus.
-It consists of multiple dining opportunities, the UMBC Bookstore, Off-Campus Student Services, the Women’s Center, Student Life, Vice President for Student Affairs Office, various lounges, meeting rooms and administrative offices, as well as 220-plus UMBC student organizations, including the Graduate Student Association, Student Government Association and Student Events Board (SEB).
+It consists of multiple dining opportunities, the UMBC Bookstore, the Women’s, Gender, & Equity Center, Student Engagement and Belonging, Vice President for Student Affairs Office, various lounges, meeting rooms and administrative offices, as well as 220-plus UMBC student organizations, including the Graduate Student Association, Student Government Association and Student Events Board (seb).
 The Commons’ facilities and services make it the place to be on campus.

 Located on the third floor in The Commons, offers color and black and white photocopying and printing, wide format printing, lamination, mounting, and a variety of finishing services.
-Other services include, passport photos, button making, faxing, and scanning as well as promotional services for campus events, to include print and digital design as well as digital signage, iNet.
+Other services include stickers, button making, and scanning as well as promotional services for campus events, including print and digital design as well as digital signage.

 Campus Information Center (CIC)